 In terms of housing structures, the neighborhood is dominated by large buildings with 50 or more units, with a considerable number of recently built housing units (2010 or later).
 In contrast, there are very few smaller buildings or mobile homes.

 The neighborhood has a high rate of internet access, with most households having a broadband internet subscription.
-However, there is also a sizable portion of households with no internet access.

 Occupationally, the residents are predominantly employed in professional, scientific, and technical services, as well as finance, insurance, real estate, rental, and leasing sectors.
 Men also have a high rate of employment in management of companies and enterprises, while women have a substantial presence in educational services, healthcare, and social assistance sectors.